radiantlogic-v8/documentation-new/documentation/cfs/04-user-roles.md

 ## Tenants

 In the Tenants section, the **All Tenants** node displays a list of all configured tenants.
-You can edit the parameters of the tenant by clicking on the _Edit_ button.
+You can edit the parameters of the tenant by clicking the _Edit_ button.
 If you need to update the FID schema used by this tenant, click _Schema_.
-To configure the self-registration for the tenant, click the _Registration_ button.
-You can also delete the tenant by clicking the _Delete_ button.
+To configure the self-registration for the tenant, click **Registration**.
+You can also delete the tenant by clicking **Delete**.
 Note that deleting a tenant from this interface does not delete the configuration in FID but only disables the tenant.
 If you want to definitely remove the tenant from FID, you can use the [PowerShell cmdlet](03-configuration#tenants): `Remove-CfsTenant`.

 ### New Tenant